About WhatDoTheyKnow

 • It’s better for the often overloaded staff who receive your requests, because it makes their jobs easier.

-• It’s better for us, because we rely on the goodwill both of our users and of authorities to continue operation.
+• It’s better for us, because we rely on the goodwill of our users and of authorities to be able to keep the site running.

-• It’s better for our rights to information as a whole, because if requests become too much of a burden, there’s a greater chance of laws being passed that restrict our access to information in the future.
+• It’s better for our rights to information as a whole.
+If requests become too much of a burden, there’s a greater chance of laws being passed that restrict our access to information in the future.

 Here are the ways you can optimise your request: